samarium-lang/Samarium/README.md

 `-v` | `--version` | Prints Samarium version

-There is also a VSCode syntax highlighting extension for Samarium, which can be found here [here](https://marketplace.visualstudio.com/items?itemName=Samarium.samarium-language).
+There is also a VSCode syntax highlighting extension for Samarium, which can be found [here](https://marketplace.visualstudio.com/items?itemName=Samarium.samarium-language).
 The source code can be found [here](https://github.com/samarium-lang/vscode-samarium).

 # Credits